telerik/ajax-docs/mobile-support/responsive,-adaptive-and-elastic-capabilities.md

 ---
-title: Responsive, Adaptive and Elastic Capabilities
+title: Responsive, Adaptive, and Elastic Capabilities
 page_title: Responsive, Adaptive and Elastic Capabilities
-description: Check our Web Forms article about Responsive, Adaptive and Elastic Capabilities.
+description:
 slug: introduction/radcontrols-for-asp.net-ajax-fundamentals/mobile-support/responsive,-adaptive-and-elastic-capabilities
-tags: responsive,,adaptive,and,elastic,capabilities
+tags: telerik, aspnet, ajax, mobile, support, responsive, adaptive, elastic, capabilities
 published: True
 position: 1
 ---

-# Responsive, Adaptive and Elastic Capabilities
+# Responsive, Adaptive, and Elastic Capabilities

 To fit into a responsive page design, the controls from the UI for ASP.NET AJAX suite offer a set of features that let you integrate them into the page's design by making use of their responsive, adaptive, elastic and fluid capabilities.
 A list is available in **Table 1**.